raylene/eng-handbook/management/role-transitions.md

 If the feedback comes back positive, the next step is to communicate with the team, with more focus on people whose manager will potentially be changing.
 I.e. "As we discussed previously, we're considering transitioning <Person> into a manager role on the team, where they’d be your new manager."
 This is a good time to get any additional feedback that might come out of making this more explicit.

-If there are clear blockers, that feedback should also be communicated directly.
-E.g. "I've been gathering feedback about the potential transition, and here are <XYZ> things I think we should focus on improving before we make the transition."
+If there are clear blockers, the transition should be stopped and pertinent feedback should be communicated directly.
+E.g. "I've been gathering feedback about the potential transition, and here are <XYZ> things I think we should focus on improving" + [before we make the transition] and/or [and I don't think this will be a good fit for you at this time].

-#### Setup an evaluation period (~4-6 weeks)
+#### Set up an evaluation period (~4-6 weeks)

 The outgoing manager, new manager, and affected team members should agree on an evaluation/transition period that makes the following clear: